Why you

 ends of your shins at your ankles might not rotate minutely, the upper side

-might rotate in the opposite from the natural direction -
+forward, lower side backward, but might rotate in the opposite from the natural

 And the joint of one of your knees might